MicrosoftDocs/Devices-docs/surface-hub/device-reset-surface-hub.md

 3. Use the power switch to turn the Surface Hub back on.
 The device starts and displays the Surface Hub Logo screen.
 When you see spinning dots under the Surface Hub Logo, use the power switch to turn the Surface Hub off again.

-4. Repeat step 3 two times, or until the Surface Hub displays the "Preparing Automatic Repair" message.
-After it displays this message, the Surface Hub displays the Windows RE screen.
+4. Repeat step 3 twice, or until Surface Hub displays the "Preparing Automatic Repair" message.
+After it displays this message, Surface Hub shows the Windows RE screen.

 5. Select **Reset** > **Local reinstall** > **Fully clean the drive.**